Fast Facts about Farmington, New Mexico

 (505) 564-7600

-Roughly 60 square miles of remote badlands, offering some of the most unusual scenery in the world.
-National Geographic Traveler listed the Bisti/De-Na-Zin Wilderness, also known as the Bisti Badlands, one of their must-visit adventure destinations for 2019!
+The Bisti Badlands offers roughly 60 square miles of remote badlands and some of the most unusual scenery in the world.
+National Geographic Traveler listed the Bisti/De-Na-Zin Wilderness, also known as the Bisti Badlands, one of their must-visit adventure destinations!
 This is a bucket list vacation for every venturesome hiker, explorer, and photographer.

 Brown Springs OHV Recreation Area and Campground